jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 Pegasus and other grid workflow systems do.
-Specifically, Han and Bussler cite dynamic refinement, user involvement, unpredictable events and erroneous situations as systems that require the workflow to behave in an unplanned way, but as situations for which workflow managements systems should be prepared.
+Specifically, Han and Bussler cite dynamic refinement, user involvement, unpredictable events and erroneous situations as systems that require the workflow to behave in an unplanned way, and for which workflow managements systems should be prepared.
 Meta-models, open-point (more commonly known as "extension point") or hybrid approaches are proposed as solutions.